Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Results

-If the polarity response dominates (top left, Fig.~5E), then the doublets' motility is dominated by their intrinsic CW bias and the overall doublet motility has a CW bias.
-For a fixed parameter choice ($\xi = \xi_0$), decreasing the velocity alignment response timescale produced a reduction in the number of rotating doublets from 86\% to 63\%, with 74\% of those persistently rotating doublets in CW arrangement (blue region, Fig.~5E).
-Otherwise, if the polarity response was longer, counterintuitively a CCW bias emerges (bottom right, Fig.~5E).
-The biases are augmented with changes in the drag coefficient -- 90\% of rotating doublets orient in the CW direction with a fast re-orientation timescale and fast motility, whereas only 14\% of doublets rotate in the CW direction with a slow re-orientation timescale and slow motility dynamics.
-Based on these insights into how these two model parameter variations mold the doublet behavior, we explain how the rotational bias is strengthened and reversed by the contractility perturbations in Fig.~1D-E.
+When the timescale of velocity alignment is reduced, resulting in a faster polarity response (top left, Fig.~\ref{fig:doublet_biasmodulation}A), the pair's motility is dominated by their individual intrinsic CW bias, resulting in an overall CW bias.
+For example, for a fixed parameter choice ($\xi = \xi_0$), decreasing the velocity alignment response timescale from its baseline value ($\tau_\text{VA}^0$) produces a reduction in the number of rotating doublets (from 86\% to 63\%), with a larger percentage of those rotating doublets in a CW arrangement (green arrow, Fig.~\ref{fig:doublet_biasmodulation}A).
+Similarly, along a fixed drag coefficient $\xi = \xi_0$, increasing the velocity alignment response also reduces the number of rotating doublets, but a CCW bias emerges (73\% of doublets rotating persistently and 39\% of those in the CW direction).
+The biases are augmented by additional changes in cell-matrix adhesion; for example, simultaneously decreasing the drag coefficient can result in 90\% of rotating doublets orienting in the CW direction, whereas only 14\% of doublets rotate in the CW direction with slow re-orientation timescales and higher drag coefficient.
+Lastly, we report that a similar response can be attained by increasing the polarity strength coefficient, $\gamma_\text{pol}$, rather than the velocity alignment timescale.
+These results also hold when cell-to-cell asymmetry in these parameters is introduced (irrespective of which one of the two cells), rather than homogeneous parameter changes (Fig.~S5B-D).